By Emerson Hough in 1905

 Some bad men died unrepentant and defiant.
 Others broke down and wept and begged.
 A great oblivion enshrouds most of these utterances, for few Vigilante movements ever reached importance enough to permit those who participated to make publicly known their own participation in them.
 Indeed, no man ever concerned in a law and order execution ever liked to talk about it.

 Tradition, however, has preserved the exact utterances of many bad men.
-Report is preserved, in a general way, of many of the rustlers hung by the cattle men in the “regulator” movement in Montana, Wyoming, and Nebraska in the late ’70’s.
+The report is preserved, in a general way, of many of the rustlers hung by the cattlemen in the “regulator” movement in Montana, Wyoming, and Nebraska in the late 1870s.
 “Give me a chew of tobacco, folks,” said one.
 “Meet you in hell, fellows,” remarked others of these rustlers when the last moment arrived.

 “So long, boys,” was a not infrequent remark as the noose tightened.
 Many of these men were brave, and some of them were hung for what they considered no crime.

 In the largest hanging made in this Montana work, there were five men executed one after the other: Clubfoot George, Hayes Lyons, Jack Gallagher, Boone Helm, and Frank Parish, all known to be members of the Plummer gang.
 George and Parish at first declared that they were innocent — the first word of most of these men when they were apprehended.
-Parish died silent.
-George had spent some hours with a clergyman, and was apparently repentant.
+Parish died silently.
+George had spent some hours with a clergyman and was apparently repentant.
 Just as he reached the box, he saw a friend peering through a crack in the wall.
-“Good-by, old fellow,” he called out, and sprang to his own death without waiting for the box to be pulled from under his feet.
+“Good-bye, old fellow,” he called out and sprang to his own death without waiting for the box to be pulled from under his feet.

-Hayes Lyons asked to see his mistress to say good-by to her before he died, but was refused.
+Hayes Lyons asked to see his mistress to say good-bye to her before he died but was refused.
 He kept on pleading for his life to the very last instant, after he had told the men to take his body to hi, mistre8S for burial.
 This woman was really the cause of Lyons‘ undoing.
-He had been warned, and would have left the country but for her.
+He had been warned and would have left the country but for her.
 A woman was very often the cause of a desperado’s apprehension.